-Saint-Raphael is a seaside resort a little way south-east of Frejus in the French Riviera.
+Saint-Raphael is a seaside resort a few kilometres south-east of Frejus on the French Riviera.
 The town is one of the oldest resorts on the coast - there is evidence that wealthy Romans used to pass their summers here 2000 years ago!

 Nowadays Saint-Raphael is one of the calmer resorts on the French Riviera, standing in the shadow of the rugged Massif de l'Esterel.
 It is a very clean, well maintained resort with a small harbour, and beaches to either side of the harbour.
 It is one of our favourite resorts on this part of the Cote d'Azur.

-To the south of the harbour is a large public garden area where photo exhibitions are sometimes held, which also contains a large children's play area.
-If you head east along the sea front from the centre of saint-Raphael you reach another harbour area called Saint Lucia.
+To the south of the harbour is a large public garden called the Jardin Bonaparte where photo exhibitions are sometimes held, which also contains a large children's play area.
+If you head east along the sea front from the centre of Saint-Raphael you reach another harbour area called Saint Lucia.
 You can then follow the coast path to Boulouris and a selection of smaller beaches.

-As well as the romans, there are also traces of both prehistoric and ancient Greek occupation in the area.
-Visit the Archaeology Museum in the town to learn more.
+As well as the Romans, there are also traces of both prehistoric and ancient Greek occupation in the area: visit the Archaeology Museum in the presbytery of the old church to learn more.
 In more recent years it was Napoleon who brought Saint-Raphael to the public gaze when he landed here after his Egypt 'adventure', and set off from Saint-Raphael when he was first sent into exile, an event commemorated in a small memorial in the port area.

 Places to visit near Saint Raphael

 Deep-sea diving and walking along the coastal path are among the most popular activities in and near Saint-Raphael.
 The surrounding coastline (more than 30km of coastline is found here) and the Massif de l'Esterel together represent a protected and carefully maintained environment, including restrictions on new developments along the coast.